Table of Contents

-Known as the “Cathedral of Light” thanks to its 59 very tall & 5 rose windows, the Cathedral of Mallorca is one of the most important religious buildings in Spain & one of the main places to visit in Mallorca.
+Known as the “Cathedral of Light” thanks to its 59 very tall & 5 rose windows, the Cathedral of Mallorca is one of the most important religious buildings in Spain & one of the main places to visit on your holidays to Majorca.

 Also known as La Seu, the cathedral is Majorca’s most emblematic construction, an architectural ensemble built over several centuries to become a true work of art.

-Its official name is the Cathedral of Santa Maria de Palma de Mallorca & was built on the site of the island’s former mosque.
+Its official name is the Cathedral of Santa Maria de Palma de Mallorca & was built on the site of the island’s former mosque after the island was reconquered from the Moors in 1232 by James I of Aragon.

 When Was Palma Cathedral Built?